COMMUNITY DAY PRESENTED IN PARTNERSHIP WITH THE VIRGINIA AFRICAN AMERICAN CULTURAL CENTER¬

 Community Day is a Museum-wide activation encouraging intergenerational conversation.
 Explore our current exhibitions, and join us for a day of performances, activities, artist demos, community resources, food, and more.

 The first 400 guests to arrive on-site will receive a food voucher to be used toward food truck purchases.
 We are also offering a limited number of Uber ride vouchers worth up to $30 to get you to and from the event.
-Use ride voucher code rM0yWXeaEII to redeem your credit.
+Use ride voucher code rM0yWXeaEII to redeem your credit (you can also scan the QR code on either the Digital Brochure or the printed version you will receive upon arrival).
 If your ride costs exceed the voucher amount, you will be responsible to pay the difference.
 Terms & fees apply.

-Special thanks to Jordan Schnitzer and Schnitzer Properties for their generous support of Community Day.
+Special thanks to Jordan Schnitzer, Schnitzer Properties, and EVMS for their generous support of Community Day.

 Atrium Artists in Residence: Amber Pierce, Poetry Jackson, and Nadd Harvin